|Birthname||Norma Jeane Mortenson|

 |Astrology data||10°27' 19°06 Asc.
 13°04'|

-American actress, outstandingly famous as a sex symbol and subject of a lush nude calendar, photographed on 5/27/1949.
+American actress, model, and singer, who became a major sex symbol, starring in a number of commercially successful motion pictures during the 1950s and early 1960s.
+She was the subject of a lush nude calendar, photographed on 5/27/1949.

 Marilyn was born in the charity ward of the Los Angeles General Hospital.
 Both her mom and her grandmom suffered from mental illness, probably manic depression.
 She maintained that one of her earliest memories was that of her mom trying to smother her with a pillow.
 Her mom paid a couple $25 a week to take care of her and she lived with these foster parents until she was seven.
 After her mom was hospitalized with a breakdown, Norma Jeane was placed in an orphanage and a series of foster homes, where she was sexually assaulted several times.
 She later said she had been raped when she was 11.